mohammadrony/kubernetes-cluster-setup-playbook/pre-requisites/Ansible-setup-in-CentOS-9.md

-# Configure Ansible in control node and managed node for CentOS-9
+# Setup Ansible in control node and managed node in CentOS-9

 ## Node Naming convention